jan-bogaerts/mark/src/markdownCode.md

 - all actions or functions that the user can trigger from a component, should be wrapped in a proper error handler so that when an error occurs, an electron dialog box is shown to the user with details on the error.

 ### Theme service
-- The theme service is responsible for managing the currently selected theme.
+- The theme service is responsible for managing the currently selected theme: when the selected theme is changed, the new value is saved to the local storage.
+When the service is created, the value previously stored in local storage, is retrieved.
 - The service allows for a selection between a light or dark theme.
 - Every component uses this service to retrieve the currently selected theme so it can apply this.
+Components don't need to subscribe for changes to the selected theme value, they only need to retrieve this value from the theme service and use the styling names, based on the selected. theme.
 - The main window refreshes it's entire content when the selected theme is updated.

 ### project service